security-notes/infobyte-faraday-wiki/Executive-Report.md

 ![](https://raw.github.com/wiki/infobyte/faraday/images/faraday_report_new.png)

-Faraday processes all the information and spits out a shiny new report that is available for download
+Faraday processes all the information and spits out a shiny new report that is available for download from the same list.

 ![](https://raw.github.com/wiki/infobyte/faraday/images/faraday_report_procesing.png)